synw/django-graphql-utils/README.md

 ### Client side querying

-A javascript function is available to run queries.
+A javascript function to run queries is available: it will automaticly add the token to the request.
 Use `{% include "graphql_utils/methods.js" %}` then:

   ```javascript
 var q = 'query{mymodel(field1:"name"){field1,field2,field3}}';